czhou578/karpathy-ai-lectures/notes/vocab.md

 - intialized randomly using Kaiming initialization

+## Residual Connections

+- add input to a layer to output of that layer.
+- helps prevent vanishing gradients, helps stabilize training.
+- In a typical transformer block, a residual connection is applied after the multi-head self-attention layer and after the feedforward network.
+This is often followed by layer normalization.

+Analogy:

+Imagine you’re writing an essay:

+Without residual connections: Every time you revise a draft, you throw away the previous version and start from scratch.
+This makes progress slow, and you might lose important ideas.
+With residual connections: Instead of starting from scratch, you keep your previous draft and make small edits.
+This allows you to gradually improve the essay while keeping the core content.
+Residual connections work the same way:

+Instead of completely replacing an input representation, they incrementally refine it.
+This helps avoid catastrophic forgetting where earlier learned information is lost.

 ## Feed Forward Attention

 - The feedforward block is an MLP applied individually to each token.
 It transforms embeddings, introduces non-linearity, and expands feature capacity beyond self-attention.